mario01010/AniBot/README.md

 # Discord Moderation Bot

 This is a moderation bot for Discord written in Python using the `discord.py` library.
-The bot provides moderation functionalities such as kick, ban, warnings (warn), and anti-spam.
+The bot provides moderation functionalities such as kick, ban, warnings (warn), and auto chat moderation.

 ## Features